Visonta coal mine: Mining technique

 Since 2006, swivel mining in combination with a conveyor belt overburden transport system has been used.
 The mining is conducted in clockwise direction.
 Many mining machines used in the Visonta Coal Mine were made by Takraf in former East Germany.
-In total, five bucket excavators (see figures 2-1 and 2–6) are used to remove the sand layers covering the lignite beds.
+In total, five bucket excavators (see figures 2-1, 2–6, and 2–7) are used to remove the sand layers covering the lignite beds.
 These bucket excavators can each move about 30000-42000 m3 of overburden everyday.
 The conveyor belt transport system (see fig. 2-2) has a total length of 44 km.
 Its 1600 mm wide belts move at a speed of 5.5-5.8 m/s and can move about 50000-60000 m3 of overburden everyday.
 In total, six stackers (see fig. 2–3) are used to pile the overburden; one bucket excavator and one stacker have been, since 1972, directly connected in a "direct piling combination" of the SRsh type that was developed by Takraf for the Visonta Coal Mine in the late 1960s.
 The ARsh 5200.165 stacker has a 165 m long stacking arm and a horizontal alignment system that allows it to climb 1:10 inclines without tipping over.

 The sandstone layers above the 0 bed is mined by contractors using conventional excavators and offroad lorries in a so-called shovel-and-truck operation.
-The same technique also used by contractors to mine lignite where using bucket dredgers is unfeasible.
+The same technique is also used by contractors to mine lignite where using bucket dredgers is unfeasible.
 Most of the lignite that is mined using this technique is transported onto the II lignite bed where it is eventually mined with a bucket dredger.
 Most of the lignite (90 per cent) is thus mined with bucket dredgers.
 In total, three bucket dredgers (see fig. 2–4) with benches are used, which can each excavate 14000 m3 of lignite everyday.

 The Visonta Coal Mine's workers work in a 24/7/365 shift system with three eight hour shifts everyday.
 Sunday is a regular work day.
 In 2009, Mátrai Erőmű Zrt. had 917 employees who worked in the Visonta Coal Mine.
 In 2010, 35500000 m3 of overburden were moved with bucket excavators, and 3400000 m3 of overburden were moved using regular excavators.
 The bucket dredgers excavated 3600000 t of lignite, including most of the 500000 t lignite excavated with recular excavators.